solsword/research_notes/posters/combined/poster.md

 - Depend on player for defense against monsters.
     * Ironically, monsters are only attracted by player.
     * Sets up player as "savior," villagers as beneficiaries.
-    * *Reinforces myth that Natives were helpless and benefited from colonialism.*
+    * *Reinforces myth that Natives were helpless and therefore benefited from colonialism.*

 ## Advancements